filipetedim/angular-rating-icons/README.md

 * Add attribute for a new custom class to be added.
 * Add MaterializeCSS support.
 * Add reset functionality.
+* Only execute set value when it's different than the original.

 ## Contributing